werckme/werckmeister/manual.md

 <br><br><br>

 ### `toPosition`
-Selects any event where its position is after a given time.
+Selects any event where its position is before a given position in quarters.

  see also: [toPosition](#toPosition).

- ## example, select the events before time <= 8 quarters:
+ ## example, select the events before time < 8 quarters:

  ```